Mormon Scholars in the Humanities will meet at Berkeley, CA, April 17-18. The theme is Messianicities, and we welcome papers on other topics.

 Our principal guest speaker will be Lisa Marie Anderson, associate professor of German at Hunter College in New York City and author of German Expressionism and the Messianism of a Generation.

-Please see the Call for Papers below.
+Please see the Call for Papers and registration information below.

 Our 2014 meeting will take place at Claremont Graduate University March 27-29.